boozallen/sdp-labs/governance/docs/pages/run-jenkins-build.rst

 Navigate to the general menu for the Jenkins pipeline of the sample code applications at http://localhost:8080/job/sample-spring-boot-api/job/governance-example/.

+If you should see a new build that is building.
+Click on the number for that new build and on the page that appears, click **Console Output**.

-On the left-hand side, click **Build Now**.
+Otherwise, on the left-hand side, click **Build Now**.
 Afterwards, refresh the page and you should see a new build that is building.
 Click on the number for that new build and on the page that appears, click **Console Output**.

 You can view the logs to see what is happening when it comes to how Jenkins is interacting with the different tools you've deployed.